Molise

-Molise (/mɒˈliːzeɪ/ mol-EE-zay, /ˈmoʊlizeɪ, moʊˈliːzeɪ/ MOH-lee-zay-,_-moh-LEE-zay; /it/; Mulise, /nap/) is a region in Southern Italy.
-Until 1963, it formed part of the region of Abruzzi e Molise together with Abruzzo.
-The split, which did not become effective until 1970, makes Molise the newest region in Italy.
-Covering 4460.65 km2, it is the second smallest region in the country, after the Aosta Valley, and has a population of 287,966 as of 2025.
+Molise (/mɒˈliːzeɪ/ mol-EE-zay, /ˈmoʊlizeɪ, moʊˈliːzeɪ/ MOH-lee-zay-,_-moh-LEE-zay;/it/) is an administrative region of Italy that covers 4460.65 km2, thus being the second smallest region in the country after Aosta Valley; it is located in southern Italy, and has a population of 285,940 as of 2026.
+Its regional capital and largest city is Campobasso, which is also the capital of the Province of Campobasso, one of the two provinces that make up Molise.
+The other one is the Province of Isernia.